 Can eating eggs help the libido?

 Yes, according to some dietitians!
 Eggs are high in the vitamins B5 and B6 which assist in balancing hormones and dealing with stress.
 Both of these are essential for a healthy libido.
 “Eggs are high in protein, which is a source of stamina, and they are also low in calories,” says Keri Glassman, registered dietitian and author of The New You (and Improved) Diet.
 In additions eggs are an excellent source for an amino acid L-arginine, which have proven to be effective in treating some types of heart ailments and erectile dysfunction.
 So enjoy your eggs and your day.
-Find out more about other foods that boost the libido.

 Why is Protein ( Including eggs) important for breakfast?